MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 On top of `Assert` and `Dump` functions and operations, Q# supports a subset of standard Visual Studio debugging capabilities: [setting line breakpoints](https://docs.microsoft.com/visualstudio/debugger/using-breakpoints), [stepping through code using F10](https://docs.microsoft.com/visualstudio/debugger/navigating-through-code-with-the-debugger) and [inspecting values of classic variables](https://docs.microsoft.com/visualstudio/debugger/autos-and-locals-windows) are all possible during code execution on the simulator.

-Debugging in Visual Studio Code is not yet supported.
+Debugging in Visual Studio Code leverages the debugging capabilities provided by the C# for Visual Studio Code extension powered by OmniSharp and requires installing the [latest version](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).